What is Plantar Heel Pain?

 What causes plantar heel pain?

-The most common cause of plantar fasciitis is mechanical, i.e. increased stress to the fascia and includes:
+The most common cause of plantar heel pain is mechanical, i.e. increased stress to the fascia and includes:

 - Poor foot function